nvsmith/groundwork/README.md

 2. Copy it into the same relative path in your theme’s `/woocommerce/` folder.
 3. Modify as needed.

-> ⚠️ Only override templates you truly need to change.
-Keeping overrides minimal reduces future maintenance when WooCommerce updates its templates.
+> ⚠️ Only override templates you truly need to change in order to reduce future maintenance when WooCommerce updates its templates.

 ## Troubleshooting